Streaming SSR

 Pareto supports streaming SSR via defer() and <Await>.
 Send the page shell immediately, then stream in slow data as it resolves.
 This gives users a fast initial paint while slower data loads progressively in the background.

-Section titled “Basic usage”import { defer, useLoaderData, Await } from '@paretojs/core'import { Suspense } from 'react'
+Section titled “How does streaming SSR work in Pareto?”import { defer, useLoaderData, Await } from '@paretojs/core'

 export function loader() { const quickData = { total: 42 }